x5iu/defc/README.md

 - `NewQuery`
 - `NewQueryFrom*`

 Method definitions are the most important part of the Schema, directly influencing the logic of the final generated code.
 We will elaborate further on this part.
-It is important to note that **the Schema's definition relies on the content of comments.
-Therefore, in the Schema, you may not be able to freely write what you want to express in the comments;~~ and please use single-line double-slash comments `//`, do not use multi-line `/* */` comments, otherwise `defc` will not be able to parse the Schema content defined in the comments;~~ comments should be closely attached to the method definition**.
+It is important to note that:

+- the Schema's definition relies on the content of comments.
+Therefore, in the Schema, you may not be able to freely write what you want to express in the comments;
+- ~~and please use single-line double-slash comments `//`, do not use multi-line `/* */` comments, otherwise `defc` will not be able to parse the Schema content defined in the comments;~~
+- **comments should be closely attached to the method definition**;

 ### Method Name and Query Type Definition